 That does it.
 I mess myself.
 My panting tells him everything.

 “Oh my god, my god, oh my god.
-Ah,ah ,yeah….”
+Ah,ah ,yeah….” he responds.
 He isn’t quite as quick as me but it makes my dick stay hard thinking about him.
 I’m a definite pervert, picturing his 14 year-old self.